In collaboration with Eden, we're planting up to 2.5 million new trees in Madagascar, in our own forest.

-It is important to note that we do not plant the trees to compensate for your CO2 emissions.
+It is important to note that we do not plant the trees to offset for your CO2 emissions.
 We remove 100% of your carbon footprint through verified climate projects where the savings are calculated in tons of CO2, checked and verified to be made into CO2 credits.

 Eden Reforestation Projects is a non-profit that has planted more than 300 million trees since 2004.
 Millions!
 They have achieved Platinum status with GuideStar (an American organization that assesses and ranks non-profits), is an official UN partner project and operates according to their employ to plant methodology.